MichaelDesantis/No-Nonsense-Github-Project/README.md

 4. git diff branch1..branch2->branchlog.txt  (compares two branches, creates branchlog.txt if it doesn't already exist, and prints the output of the branch differences to the text file)
 5. git diff HEAD  (compare current directory to last commit)
 6. git rebase -i HEAD~5  (combine previous 5 commits into one commit)
-7. git rebase repoName branchName (merge from repoName branchName into your current branch without creating a merge commit. places your commits at the top in the history line)
+7. git rebase repoName/branchName (merge from repoName branchName into your current branch without creating a merge commit. places your commits at the top in the history line)
 8. git push repoName --delete branchName  (delete a branch named branchName that exists on your remote repository)

 ##Video 8 Documenting your code, and GIT commands in depth.